[ PILLAR 4 / HOW AI CHOOSES WHO TO RECOMMEND ]

 How do I find out why AI is passing me over?

-Run the diagnosis your buyers are unknowingly running: put their questions to the engines and study what comes back.
-Twenty minutes gives you a working map of the problem.
+Finding out why AI passes you over takes twenty minutes: run the diagnosis your buyers are unknowingly running by putting their questions to the engines and studying what comes back.

 2. Record who gets named and why.
 The engines usually explain their picks; those reasons are the scoring criteria, spelled out for you.